ETH-DISCO/advx-bench/docs/0-model-selection.md

 *image to text / image captioning*

 - using image captions to generate textual prompts for CV models
+- none are open vocabulary, they're all constrained to the labels they were trained on (COCO, ImageNet, etc.)
 - https://huggingface.co/tasks/image-to-text
 - https://huggingface.co/models?pipeline_tag=image-to-text
 - https://paperswithcode.com/task/image-captioning -> BLIP-2 ViT-G FlanT5 XL